TITLE I

 These additional funds are used to design strategies that meet the needs of students that are most at risk for school failure.
 Services may include implementing effective instructional practices , hiring teachers to reduce class size, purchasing materials and supplies, and hiring additional teacher assistants or other personnel.

 A school that is designated as a schoolwide Title I school has 40% or more of its student population receiving Free or Reduced Lunches.
-Eleven Duplin County schools are currently Title I Schools:
+Eight Duplin County schools are currently Title I Schools:

 School